retinify/retinify-documentation/docs/installation.md

 ```

 # 2. Install retinify
-Select the hardware backend (e.g., NVIDIA GPU or CPU) you want to use for acceleration, then run the installation script with the appropriate options.
+Select the hardware backend (e.g., NVIDIA GPU or CPU) to be used for acceleration, then run the installation script with the appropriate options.

 {: .highlight }
 >If you do not add `--install`, a Debian package will just be created in the build directory.